18F/18f.gsa.gov/_posts/2022-05-01-finding-post-award-balance-with-quality-assurance.md

 - Count of security scan findings
 - Whether the application can be automatically deployed or not

-Of course, nothing can be fully automated, so there will still be some subjective measures.
+Of course, nothing can be fully automated, so there will be some subjective measures.
 This is true both in support of objective measures and as separate deliverables.
+Generally, objective and subjective measures work together to provide both qualitatitave and quantitative data, giving you a fuller picture.
 Some examples of important measures that are still subjective are:

 - The team is meaningfully testing their code.
 Tests are meaningful when they accurately exercise the behavior of the code that is being tested.
 Tests would fail this measure if they are written in a way that they are guaranteed to pass no matter what the code does.
 - The team is conducting usability testing and user research and results are incorporated into the product.

 With both objective and subjective measures, an agency technical lead should work to focus the oversight, helping to sort the signal from the noise.
+By automating the objective measures, a technical lead can greatly reduce their repetitive tasks, freeing up time and brainpower for the project's strategic work.

 ### Deliverables are connected to successful outcomes

 Metrics aren’t neutral, and some deliverables are unrelated to success.
 For example, it’s enticing to track the number of story points delivered in a sprint.
 However, tracking a metric encourages team members to maximize it.
 Because story points are an arbitrary value, this incentivizes performative work over productive work.

 In addition, the deliverables must connect to outcomes that the team actually controls.
 Setting a deliverable of zero security vulnerabilities found would be impossible; new vulnerabilities are disclosed every day.
 Instead, standards for zero vulnerabilities _introduced_ by the team's changes as well as rapid mitigation and remediation are both within the team’s control.
+If you are unsure about the best standard for your team's needs, talk it over with your vendor.
+By being open about your incentives and constraints, you can arrive at an approach that is mutually beneficial.

 Because the project’s priorities will shift over time, an agency technical lead should keep an eye on the team’s progress towards its ultimate goal, focusing on outcomes over outputs.